arduina/arduina.net/_site/master/socialshaping.md

 Jeanette Hofmann: Writers, texts and writing acts: gendered user images in word processing software

-Hofmann wants to make word processing programs legible as reified interpretations and definitions of the genderes process of text production in the office.
+Hofmann wants to make word processing programs legible as reified interpretations and definitions of the gendered process of text production in the office.

 The User Interface Design: Who commands what and in which way:
 Which considerations guide the design of user interfaces?
 To have a computer perform a task, it is not necessary to understand how it works, it is only necessary to know the semantics of commands.
 Although this metaphor suggests a power relation that doesn't fit the reality, where the user has to adapt to the computer when it fails, and the program's instructions permits the writers commands.
 A user interface is a conceptual guide to the way in which the program operates -> make the program's language compatible to what a system designer thinks is the average user's experience.
 For example a women in her late fifties, as a a secretary.
 The UI is hence designed accordingly.